Guide

 How Government Tender Scoring and Evaluation Works

 What actually happens after you hit submit.
-How evaluation panels work, how they score your response, and why the cheapest bid almost never wins.
+How evaluation panels can work, how criteria shape the assessment, and why price is only one part of value for money.

 Section 01